Directors' Remuneration

 Remuneration for directors of the Company is determined by the Board of Directors in accordance with the system and standard discussed in and reported by the Corporate Governance Committee based on the Director Remuneration Policy described below.

-Policy for determining amounts of compensation, etc. for officers or method for calculating them, and how to determine them
+Policy for determining amounts of compensation, etc. for directors or method for calculating them, and how to determine them

 1.Directors' Remuneration Policy